How to Raise pH in a Pool Using Soda Ash (Step-by-Step)

 Raising pH with soda ash isn’t complicated, but it is easy to get wrong.
 Most problems (cloudy water, overshooting pH, constant readjustments) don’t come from the chemical itself.
 They come from how it’s added.

 - Calculate your dose based on pool size and current pH.
-If you don’t know the volume, you’re estimating, and that’s how overcorrection happens.
+If you don’t know your exact volume, use a tool to calculate pool volume—if you’re just estimating, that’s how overcorrection happens.

 - Pre-dissolve the soda ash in a bucket of pool water before adding it.
 Skipping this is what leads to clouding and residue settling on the floor.